About the course

 • Do you have the ability to motivate and engage children?

-• Do you want to acquire a deep understanding of how children learn and of the primary curriculum?
+• Do you want to acquire a deep understanding of how children?

 • Are you committed to continuous self-improvement?